 Addressing EMS' 9/11: First Responder Data Organization Conducts RAPID Mental Health Assessment During COVID-19 Pandemic

-The Center for Firefighter Injury Research and Safety Trends (FIRST) at Drexel University just launched the COVID-19 RAPID Mental Health Assessment (RAPID), funded in part by the US Federal Emergency Management Agency's Assistance to Firefighters grant program (FEMA AFG), Drexel's COVID-19 RAPID Grant program, and a gift from Dr. Arthur Frank.
+The Center for Firefighter Injury Research and Safety Trends (FIRST) at Drexel University just launched the COVID-19 RAPID Mental Health Assessment (RAPID), funded in part by the US Federal Emergency Management Agency's Assistance to Firefighters grant program (FEMA AFG), Drexel's COVID-19 Rapid Response Research Fund, and a gift from Dr. Arthur Frank.
 RAPID leverages two current FIRST projects to measure the mental health impact of coronavirus on paramedics, firefighters, and EMTs.

 The Fire Service Organizational Culture of Safety (FOCUS) survey was developed with funding from the FEMA AFG.
 FOCUS collects fire department metrics including management commitment, supervisor support, burnout, job satisfaction, and engagement.
 FOCUS quantifies their impact on a fire department's injury rate.
 Under normal circumstances, fire departments who enroll in FOCUS take the assessment annually.
 Under the RAPID program, FIRST selected a geographically representative sample of 20 fire departments to administer FOCUS once a month for six months.
 The RAPID FOCUS assessment not only measures organizational outcomes, but takes a deeper dive into gauging the mental health of each department using validated scales such as intention to leave the profession, social support, anxiety, and depression.